VisionandCognition/NHP-TemplateScripts/README.md

 ![retinotopy](images/retinotopy.png)

 ## Step 6: Warp an LGN retinotopic model
 We have warped a detailed mathematical retinotopic map of the LGN [(Erwin et al. 1999)](http://malpeli.psychology.illinois.edu/atlas/) to the NMT space so that we can now also easily warp it to the individual through the SARM delineation of the LGN.
+These files are included in the dowbnload references in Step 5.
 There are three sources of the NMT-based LGN-maps, 1) a rigid placement in NMT space (don't use this), 2) an affine registration to NMT, 3) a nonlinear registration to NMT.
 Because the atlas is only defined in LGN, the registration can only use the shape of LGN for this original step.
 Again, there is an affine and affine+nonlinear version of this.

 `ssreg_aff_Retinotopy-LGN.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`
 or